istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

   than the Mixer filter.
 - The new filters add ~5ms P90 latency at 1000 rps compared to Envoy proxies configured with no telemetry filters.
-- If you are using `istio-telemetry` solely to generate service-level metrics, the `istio-telemetry` deployment can be switched off.
-This should save ~0.5 vCPU per 1000 rps of mesh traffic.
-This also halves the CPU consumed by Istio while collecting Istio [standard metrics](/docs/reference/config/policy-and-telemetry/metrics/).
+- If you only use the `istio-telemetry` service to generate service-level metrics, you can switch off the `istio-telemetry` service.
+This could save up to ~0.5 vCPU per 1000 rps of mesh traffic, and could halve the CPU consumed by Istio while collecting [standard metrics](/docs/reference/config/policy-and-telemetry/metrics/).

 ## Known limitations